 When will I get my mail ballot?Ballots are automatically sent by non-forwardable mail to all registered voters.
 Election officials send ballots 46 days to 14 days before the election.
 Voters must be registered at their current address to receive a ballot.

 Do I need a witness for my ballot?To be accepted all mail ballots require the signature of a witness.
 Instructions will be included with the ballot.

 How do I return my ballot?
-Voters should return their ballot to their local election official by mail, in person or by asking someone else to return the sealed ballot.
+Voters should return their ballot to their local election official by mail, in person or by asking someone else to return the sealed return envelope with the ballot inside.
 The address will be printed on the voting materials.
 No postage is necessary.

 Office of The Secretary | Elections & Voting | Business, Nonprofit & UCC | Notary, Apostille & Authentications

 Safe at Home |Open Commissions & Appointments | Forms & Publications | Kids & Students | Contact Us | Terms & Conditions